acheamponge/Schitts_Creek/README.md

 <img src="https://github.com/acheamponge/Schitts_Creek/blob/master/Images/7.jpg" align="middle">

-A Natural Language Processing project for focused on The Schitt's Creek television show.
+A Natural Language Processing project focused on The Schitt's Creek television show.

 In this project, I decided to utilize the NLP API on the Google Cloud Platform instead of using open source modules.